fbpx

 We know it might be tempting to trap and relocate raccoons, but it’s illegal.
 Relocation has several serious consequences for both the raccoons and the surrounding environments, including the death of the raccoons, the spread of disease, and ecological collapse.

 If you have a mother and kits under your porch or in another space on your property, don’t attempt to remove them physically.
+Professional raccoon removal services are essential for safely removing raccoons from properties, especially during mating season or when baby raccoons are present.
 It’s always best to call a wildlife removal specialist as soon as possible, so the animals can be removed safely and you can minimize any structural damage caused by the animals.

 What can I do about the raccoons on my property?